Xi'An China

 We visited in the wrong season; the weather was scorching.

-*Try to avoid the Labor Day holiday (May 1 — 3) and the National Day holiday (October 1 — 7) when all tourist sites are crowded with Chinese people
+*Try to avoid the Labour Day holiday (May 1 — 3) and the National Day holiday (October 1 — 7) when all tourist sites are crowded with Chinese people

 Remember

-*Xi’an is home to unique souvenirs and local products.
+Xi’an is home to a variety of unique souvenirs and local products.

-Perhaps the most popular items to buy in Xi’an are reproductions.
+The most popular items to buy in Xi’an are reproductions of historical artifacts.
 You can also find various local products and souvenirs unique to the region.

 One of the most popular items to purchase is the Terracotta Army Figurine reproductions, available at reasonable prices throughout the city.

-However, it’s important to note that prices can vary significantly between different sellers, even if they are located next to each other.
+However, it’s essential to note that prices can vary significantly between different sellers, even if they are located in the same area.

 My purchase is an authentic replica of the warrior soldiers.